abiryukov/appneta.github.io/_posts/2013-12-19-new_maintainer.markdown

 Fred has over 30 years experience in many aspects of networking and application performance.
 He is as comfortable tackling some of the world's most challenging performance issues as he is improving network drivers.
-He has worked on-site at over 100 companies and has taught over 1000 IT specialists the art of performance troubleshooting.
+He has worked on-site at over 100 corporate companies and has taught over 1000 IT specialists the art of performance troubleshooting.
 Fred holds several patents, and is the inventor or end-to-end network performance algorithms found in his company's PathView product.